Professional editor, author of eight books, and co-author of six others.

 to ball gowns.
 Enjoys sailing, power-boating, quiet evenings at home.
 Plays

 terrible tennis.
-White horse, shiny armor, and vast kingdom considered charming
+White horse, shiny armor and vast kingdom considered charming

 in a respondent.
 Former Boy Scout given equal consideration."